North American Coach Development Summit

 Sales programs, service-related programs or similar type programming should not submit through this format and will not be accepted as abstracts.
 Individuals and organizations interested in presenting for-sale products and services related to the summit audience are invited to inquire about sponsorship and presentation opportunities at the summit by sending an email to summit@USCoachExcellence.org

-Workshop submissions should present an in-depth exploration of a theme and should provide opportunities to share professional practice strategies through demonstrations and hands-on experiences for participants.
+A 'workshop' presents an in-depth 60 minute exploration of a theme and should provide opportunities to share professional practice strategies through demonstrations and hands-on experiences for participants.
 Workshop abstracts must include: a statement of the specific learning objectives, teaching methods, specific techniques, and a description of materials that will be shared with workshop participants.
-Programs can be research or application based.
-Workshops are typically one hour in length.
+Programs can be research and/or application based.